-The Director of the Delaware Division of Corporations Rick Geisenberger says: “Delaware is a state which devotes itself to a business friendly atmosphere.”
+The Director of the Delaware Division of Corporations Rick Geisenberger says: “Delaware is a state which devotes itself to a business-friendly atmosphere.”

 Starting a company in Delaware does not mean conducting secret and illegal activities or avoiding paying taxes.
-Just as other states, Delaware has legislations and tax obligations.
+Just as other states, Delaware has legislation and tax obligations.
 Companies in Delaware have strict reporting responsibilities.
 All these obligations are a part of Delaware’s devotion to corporate transparency.